-Recovering from Glycogen Depletion
+Recovering From Glycogen Depletion

-Muscles restock glycogen at a rate of approximately 5mmol per kilogram of muscle per hour.
+Muscles restock glycogen at a rate of approximately 5 millimoles per kilogram of muscle per hour.
 This means it takes at least 20 hours for depleted stores to be replenished, assuming sufficient carbohydrates are consumed during that period.
 If glucose is given intravenously, glycogen stores can be replenished faster, perhaps in as little as eight hours.

 Most of the time, athletes do not experience complete glycogen depletion during training or racing.
 When athletes experience an overwhelming feeling of fatigue, scientists believe there is a central governor in the body that regulates exercise so the body does not self-destruct.
 The result is a decrease, or halt, in exercise pace.

 Many athletes find that if they are in the situation of feeling overall fatigue, and they have not been doing a good job of fueling before or during a long training or race event, they can consume some fuel (typically carbohydrates) and fluids during the event to make a partial recovery.